What is a Good Credit Score to Buy a Home? Mystery Solved!

 A high credit score can save you thousands of dollars in interest over the life of your mortgage loan.
 Why?
 Your credit score represents your overall credit history and lenders consider it as a key indicator of how likely you are to repay your mortgage.
 It’s based on your credit report which includes the following factors below.

 Public records (bankruptcies, judgments, etc.)

 Accounts in use

-So what is a good credit score for a home loan?
+What is a good credit score for a home loan?

 The short answer is: it depends.
 The minimum credit score you’ll need to buy a new home, condo, or townhouse will depend on the type of mortgage you qualify for.
-In addition, lenders will review your financial history, debt-to-income ratio, and current debts to help them determine your rate and loan amount.
+In addition, lenders will review your financial history, debt-to-income ratio, and current debts to help them determine your interest rate and loan amount.

 The chart below shows what are “typically” used as the minimum FICO scores by mortgage type.